 Biochar has to be charged with fertility

 While biochar, itself causes the soil to release its nutrients more slowly to plants, biochar on its own has little nutrient value.
+It does contain a small amount of calcium and magnesium, but not as much as wood ash.
 It has a slight potassium rating but no nitrogen or phosphorus in and of itself.
 These nutrients are burned off during pyrolysis or are bound up in the charcoal, making them unavailable to plants.
-While the actual N-P-K values of biochar vary with the organic matter it is made from, biochar must be “charged” with nutrients to release nutrients into the soil.
+While the actual N-P-K values of biochar have wide variability depending on the type of wood or organic matter it is made from, biochar must be “charged” with nutrients to release nutrients into the soil.
 This can be accomplished in the home garden in several ways.

 Mark Highland, in Practical Organic Gardening, suggests thinking of biochar as an empty battery that needs to be charged before it can function.
 Biochar is often mixed with flour or another source of carbon to give microbes a food source.
 It can then be further mixed with worm castings or finished compost to add the organic matter needed to “charge” the Biochar.
 Use a ratio of 50/50 biochar to compost or worm castings to create a blend that’s ready to add directly into the garden.
 Allow 2 weeks for the biochar and organic matter to sit before using directly in the garden or potting soil.